10cc: 1977–1983: Second era

 While Stewart recovered, Gouldman recorded the title track to the film Sunburn with the help of some of the 10cc band members, which became a minor UK hit in 1979.
-Gouldman also recorded the soundtrack to the animated film Animalympics, which was originally intended as 10cc project.
-Rick Fenn went onto large success touring with Mike Oldfield and recording with Nick Mason after being introduced by Eric Stewart while Duncan Mackay took part in recording of Kate Bush album Never for Ever.
+Gouldman also recorded the soundtrack to the animated film Animalympics, which was originally intended as a 10cc project.
+Rick Fenn had great success touring with Mike Oldfield and recording with Nick Mason, after being introduced to them by Eric Stewart, while Duncan Mackay took part in recording of the Kate Bush album Never for Ever.

-To fill the gap between 10cc releases, a greatest hits compilation was issued in late 1979 Greatest Hits 1972–1978, and released a single, coupling "I'm Not in Love" with "For You and I", which failed to chart.

-As Stewart recovered, he recorded the soundtrack to the film Girls, mainly working with Duncan Mackay with other 10cc band members making guest appearances.
+Filling the gap between 10cc releases, a greatest-hits compilation (Greatest Hits 1972–1978) was issued in late 1979, a single came out coupling "I'm Not in Love" with "For You and I", which failed to chart.
+As Stewart recovered, he recorded the soundtrack to the film Girls, mainly working with Duncan Mackay, with other 10cc band members making guest appearances.
 The band signed with Warner Bros.
-Records, producing a new 10cc offering entitled Look Hear?.
-The lead single "One-Two-Five" failed to chart in the native UK and the album proved to be less successful than previous 10cc albums.
-In the aftermath of the tour in support Eric Stewart, Graham Gouldman and the rest of the band members again embarked on a number of side projects.
+Records, producing a new 10cc offering entitled Look Hear?
+The lead single "One-Two-Five" failed to chart in their native UK, and the album proved to be less successful than previous 10cc albums.
+In the aftermath of the tour in support of it, Eric Stewart, Graham Gouldman and the rest of the band members again embarked on a number of side projects.

-Gouldman and Stewart subsequently decided to continue 10cc as a duo with other members becoming session and touring musicians.
+Gouldman and Stewart then decided to continue 10cc as a duo with other members becoming session and touring musicians.
 The band returned to the Mercury label to record Ten Out of 10 (1981) featuring Fenn and Burgess on a number of tracks.
 The UK release of the album (and its associated singles "Les Nouveaux Riches" and "Don't Turn Me Away") failed to chart.
 In a bid to inject an American flavour to the album and bolster its commercial appeal, Warner Bros. invited singer-songwriter Andrew Gold to contribute to a revised North American version of the LP.
 Gold wound up co-writing and playing on three new tracks which appeared on the North American release of Ten Out of 10.
-This ultimately led to an offer from Gouldman and Stewart to officially join 10cc; an offer Gold declined because of other commitments.
+This ultimately led to an offer from Gouldman and Stewart to officially join 10cc, an offer that Gold declined because of other commitments.
 Gouldman later admitted greater involvement by Gold might have lifted the band's early 1980s output from its mediocrity: